val-utehy/CR-Net/README.md

 > [!NOTE]
 > Make sure you have installed the compatible versions of **torch** and **torchvision** with your **CUDA driver** to leverage GPU.
+## Pretrained Models
+You can download the pretrained models from this [link](https://huggingface.co/datasets/datnguyentien204/CR-Net).
+You can use latest checkpoint `latest_net_G.pth` for inference.
+> [!NOTE]
+> Please ensure your path to the checkpoint is correct in the script files before running.

 ## Usage Guide

 ### 1. Model Training